Howeng98/go_game_extension/README.md

 - extract board images in PDF format

 02/19
+  Accomplished
   - use conventional CV to remove light reflection effect
   - successful detect all pieces with correct outputs
   - generate board with pieces numbers and states

-TODO:
+  Future Works:
-  - [] Make a function to handle input array of board state, and draw circles in an standard form
+    - [ ] Make a function to handle input array of board state, and draw circles in an standard form